drmacm/pdfiller/README.md

 - contains the HTML form with the fields based on your PDF form
 - fills the PDF form when the HTML form is submitted and offers it for download

 All the functionality happens in the user's browser, which drastically reduces the complexity of the solution.
-Hosting is also much simpler, providing it's a static website.
+Hosting is also much simpler because it's a static website.